-Starting a business can seem like a real feat, but there are a number of business ideas that you can get started on right away without the need for huge investment or hiring a team.
+Becoming a business owner can seem like a real feat, but there are a number of small business ideas that you can get started on right away without the need for huge investment or hiring a team.

 Today, you can start a business with as much as your own skills, a computer and the money it takes to set up a website.

 In this article, we look at 5 different business ideas you can get off the ground today.

 What was once something that had to be done inside four walls of a school or office, can now all be done through video services such as Zoom or Skype.

 One thing we’ve learned from the pandemic and working from home is that the physical need to be in a room with each other no longer applies.
 Not only did offices become remote but even our children were taught by teachers who were on the other end of a camera.

 If you’ve got a set of skills or experience in a particular field that you think people would pay for, you can get yourself set up fairly quickly.